 How to Make your Third-Party Cyber Risk Management Program Successful

 To grow your business successfully, you need a cyber risk management strategy that is designed to grow with you.
 This is why it's vital to eliminate the manual tasks associated with your risk management processes and instead focus on automating as many areas as possible.
-The following are key areas to consider when developing a cyber risk management program designed to scale with you.
+The following are key areas to consider when developing a cyber risk management program designed with scalability in mind.

 Your third-party cyber risk management program needs to scale as your business grows.
 The sheer volume of data and providers you'll be collecting data from means you'll need a scalable infrastructure that can accommodate significant increases in vendor and partner data.
 However, a scalable third-party cyber risk management program also allows for flexibility.
 As your business grows, you'll need to adapt your program to account for new vendors, changing vendor risk profiles, and new types of third-party risk that may emerge.